AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/are_distinct.doc.md

     struct Detail<std::index_sequence<I...>>
     // We create an overload set through inheritance.
     // Since arguments are not allowed to have the type `void`,
+    // which shall be a valid argument for `AreDistinct`,
-    // we declare the parameter using `Element*`.
+    // we declare the parameters using `Elements*`.
     : public Label<Elements*, I>...
     {
-        // We bring every `lark` from its base class to the current scope. using Label<Elements*, I>::lark...;
+        // We bring every `lark` from its base class
+        // to the current scope.
+        using Label<Elements*, I>::lark...;

         // We will do SFINAE on the second parameter.
         // The default argument `void` ensures
-        // the compiler checks the specialization before the primary template. template<typename, typename=void>
+        // the compiler checks the specialization
+        // before the primary template.
+        template<typename, typename=void>
         struct Hidden
         { static constexpr bool value {false}; };

+        // This function checks if an element
+        // is in the previously provided list.
         // We ask the compiler to find a `lark` that
-        // declares a parameter of type `Element`.
+        // declares a parameter of type `Element*`.
         // If the compiler finds the `lark,`
         // this specialization will be used.
-        // Otherwise, the primary template will be used.
+        // Otherwise, the primary template will be used. template<typename Element>
-        // This function checks if an element
-        // is in the previously provided elements. template<typename Element>
         struct Hidden<Element, decltype(lark(std::declval<Element*>()))>
         { static constexpr bool value {true}; };

+        // We check every element using a fold expression.
+        // It returns true if and only if each element
-        // We check every element in the previously provided elements. static constexpr bool value
+        // appears only once in the list. static constexpr bool value
         {(...&&Hidden<Elements>::value)};
     };